 Currently the database will be updated as new information comes available.
-Latest updates (2015 data) to the database were included November 2016.
+Latest updates (2016 data for incidental sightings) to the database were included in February 2018.

 The HELCOM Contracting Parties are asked to use this reporting form when reporting harbour porpoise data to HELCOM Secretariat.

-The HELCOM Baltic Sea data and map service displays the reported data on harbour porpoise inside the HELCOM marine area (under Biodiversity - Ecological features - Harbour porpoise)
+The HELCOM Map and Data Service displays the reported data on harbour porpoise inside the HELCOM marine area.

 Note: the numbers on by-catch represent a minimum of by-catches due to their common underreporting.